sitegeist/translatelabels/Readme.md

 ## Supported TYPO3 Versions

 * Version 1.x of this extension supports TYPO3 9.5.
+* Version 2.0 of this extension supports TYPO3 10
-* Version 2.x of this extension supports TYPO3 10.1 and 11.5.
+* Version 2.1 of this extension supports TYPO3 11.

 ## How to install